 The following year I visited again and stayed for some weeks.
 Some of these paintings originated from that second visit.
 I started collecting some of the odd and extreme advertisements from the LA Weekly and headlines from the crazy Weekly World News.
 The works touch on some of the darker themes in the surrounding culture, such as extreme plastic surgery, drug use and America’s “war on terror”.
 I was also inspired by some of the American abstract expressionists I was seeing in the art museums, artists such as Robert Rauschenberg and Jasper Johns.
 The works had a raw feel, utilising bright colours and collage elements.

-My Los Angeles artworks and collages have a home online on Facebook and Instagram @thepaintingblues
+My Los Angeles artworks and collages have a home online at thepaintingblues.wordpress.com and on Facebook and Instagram @thepaintingblues

 LA Triptych.
 In these paintings I used elements of Christian iconography to comment on the values and celebrity worship that I encountered in Los Angeles.